llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 [^8]: As described by Eli's [article](https://eli.thegreenplace.net/2021/plugins-in-go/) and the opposite of the `kubelet`->`CRI` integration. `containerd`'s CRI service is a plugin that is registered [here](https://github.com/containerd/containerd/blob/b27ef6f1694aace5676306028477b12c57b84fd8/pkg/cri/cri.go#L40-L54).
 [^9]: At the moment the CNI's scope is limited to network-related configurations during creation and deletion of a pod.
 The [README](https://github.com/containernetworking/cni#what-might-cni-do-in-the-future) notes that future extensions could be possible to enable dynamic scenarios such as [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) ([cilium](https://github.com/cilium/cilium) already supports network policies).
 [^10]: Yet another way to implement a plugin architecture.
+[^11]: Despite the CNI [featuring prominently in K8S docs](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/), Kubernetes does not actually interface with the CNI directly as others have pointed out [here](https://github.com/containernetworking/cni/issues/906).
+Kubernetes' source code does not depend on the CNI API.
+[^12]: Assuming I've done a decent job in this article :).